WayfindingWizards/WayfindingApp/README.md

 ## Overview

-The Wayfinder App is a mobile application to assist students, faculty, and visitors in navigating MNSU's campus through an indoor positioning system supported by BLE Beacons
+The Wayfinding App is a mobile application to assist students, faculty, and visitors in navigating Minnesota State University's campus through an indoor positioning system supported by BLE Beacons.

 ## Prerequisites